roryward2003/ThreadSafeDataStructures/README.md

     about.
 The efficiency is strong in pretty much all scenarios as there is not much overhead involved in the locking process.

-## NonBlockingStack implementation
+## LockFreeStack implementation

-    My NonBlockingStack implementation is a little more nuanced, but still pretty easy to follow.
+    My LockFreeStack implementation is a little more nuanced, but still pretty easy to follow.
 Similarly to the ResizableArray above, I've used a StampedAtomicReference here, except this time it is a reference to the node that is atop the stack.
 A push operation allocates a new node, links it and increments the stamp.
 A pop returns null if the stack